 and then to top it all off... a taco bar for lunch!

 In The Three Javelinas, we went on a "Three Little Pigs" adventure with some little southwestern pigs and a coyote.

 When our pinata was dry, we used diluted glue and pieces of colored tissue paper to make our pinata bright and colorful.

-We jumped like Mexican jumping beans and shook our maracas to "La Cucaracha".
+We danced and shook our maracas to "La Cucaracha".

 Our fiesta wouldn't be complete without doing the Mexican Hat Dance.
 We kicked and jumped, walked and ran around the sombrero to the Mexican Hat Dance tune.